 Poor vision, focusing problems, jerky eye movements and crossed eyes do not cause learning disabilities.
 Learning disabilities are caused by problems with how the brain processes what it sees or hears, not by faulty eyes.

-Children can get cataracts too, congenitally or after birth.
+Children get cataracts too—they can be born with cataracts or develop them after birth.
 Without proper treatment, pediatric cataracts can cause abnormal connections between the brain and the eye that may become irreversible.
 The good news is cataracts are often discovered during the eye screening at birth, or at subsequent pediatric vision screenings.

 Blue light from digital devices is not dangerous for your children’s eyes.
 But screen time should be limited late in the day to prevent sleep problems from blue light.
 Skip the glasses that claim to protect eyes from blue light.
 They lack evidence to support their claims.